Quantification of Quantum Correlations in Two-Beam Gaussian States Using Photon-Number Measurements

+\textit{Single beam properties.---} The approach presented above for two-beam Gaussian fields is applicable also to single-beam Gaussian fields.
+The intensity moments allow us to determine the principal squeezing variance \cite{Luks1988,Dodonov2002} in this case.
+Merging the intensities of the signal and idler beams of the above discussed two-beam fields, we arrive at single-beam super-Gaussian fields with phase fluctuations reduced below the shot-noise limit, as discussed in detail in the Supplemental Material \cite{SM}.

-Our results also allow for the analysis of QCs of general $n$-beam Gaussian states.
+\textit{Further extension and application.---} Our results also allow for the analysis of QCs of general $n$-beam Gaussian states.
 This is so as the appropriate covariance matrix is composed of blocks of $ 2\times 2$ matrices similar to those written in Eq.~(\ref{7}) \cite{Adessoprl93_2004,Adessopra73_2006}.
-This allows to analyze its properties by considering all possible two-beam subsystems of the whole $n$-beam Gaussian field.
-The formulas in Eqs.~(\ref{9}) and (\ref{10}) hold for such subsystems and allow to quantify QCs in these two-beam reductions.
+This allows us to analyze its properties by considering all possible two-beam subsystems of the whole $n$-beam Gaussian field.
+The formulas in Eqs.~(\ref{9}) and (\ref{10}) hold for such subsystems and allow us to quantify QCs in these two-beam reductions.
 Relying on various monogamy relations, we may establish the lower bound for the genuine multipartite QCs in the whole $n$-beam field \cite{Adessoprl109_2012,Lamiprl117_2016,Xiangpra95_2017}.

-In {\it conclusion}, we have shown how various forms of quantum correlations of two-beam Gaussian fields (with multi-mode structure), that naturally depend on the fields phase properties, can be quantified solely from the measured intensity moments up to the fourth order.
+In {\it conclusion}, we have shown how various forms of quantum correlations of two-beam Gaussian fields (with spatiospectral multimode structure), that naturally depend on the fields phase properties, can be quantified solely from the measured intensity moments up to the fourth order.
 The determination of the global and marginal purities of the involved beams in terms of the intensity moments represents the key step.
 The principal squeezing variances can solely be derived from the intensity moments as well.
 We have demonstrated usefulness and practicality of this approach by considering suitable experimental fields.
 Our method is readily applicable to multipartite systems for the detection and characterization of their quantum correlations.
 As the Gaussian states are exploited in numerous metrology applications and quantum-information protocols with continuous variables, we foresee numerous applications of the suggested and demonstrated method in the near future.

-\acknowledgements{A.B. acknowledges financial support by the Czech Science Foundation under the project No.~20-17765S.
+\acknowledgements{A.B. and A.\v{C}. acknowledge financial support by the Czech Science Foundation under the project No.~20-17765S.
 The authors thank the project CZ.02.1.01/0.0/0.0/16\_019/0000754 of the Ministry of Education, Youth and Sports of the Czech Republic.}